cochaviz/bottle-agent/README.md

 > Note that the `bottle-agent` more of an experiment than a production-ready tool.
 Most of this code base is generated and thus not perfectly vetted.
-I have plans to rewrite it
+I have plans to rewrite it in Elixir for easy scalability and reliability.

 ## Capabilities